mimblewimble/site/page-contribution-howto.md

 git push --set-upstream origin my-task-branch
 (then find the link that is displayed, and browse there to easily create a PR)
 ```
 In case you push your work in a branch other than `master` you will not be able to see your changes live
 in https://YOUR_GITHUB_USERNAME.github.io/site/.
 You can either merge your changes in your master branch
 or [deploy the website locally on your host](README.md#local-run) and visit http://127.0.0.1:4000.

 3. Upstream your changes

 Open a [pull request](https://help.github.com/articles/about-pull-requests/) with your changes.

 # Organizing files
 Adding a new file?
-Follow the guidelines here [File structure for current page theme](https://github.com/mmistakes/so-simple-theme#structure)
+Follow the guidelines [here](https://github.com/mmistakes/so-simple-theme#structure)

 # Design changes
 Please come discuss design here in the [design chat](https://gitter.im/grin_community/design).